Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Doubly Robust Estimation

+where $\E_n[\cdot]$ denotes the empirical average over the observed sample.
+Under sequential unconfoundedness, the oracle $q$-function from \eqref{eq:def_q} is identified by the on-policy regression relation

-While easy to implement, the direct estimator relies heavily on outcome modeling.
-Estimating $q_t^\star$ requires predicting a long-horizon discounted cumulative reward, and any first-order error in $\widehat q_t$ passes directly into $\widehat\Theta^{(\mathrm{Direct})}$, which can lead to inefficiency \citep{chernozhukov2018double}.
-To avoid this heavy reliance on outcome modeling, an alternative approach is to use the weighted representation of the same target.
-By Corollary~\ref{cor:score_form} and \eqref{eq:q_reg}, we have
+Thus the direct estimator only requires nonparametric regression of the discounted cumulative outcome on $(S_t,A_t)$.
+However, while it is easy to implement, the direct estimator relies heavily on outcome modeling.
+Estimating $q_t^\star$ requires predicting a long-horizon discounted outcome, and any first-order error in $\widehat q_t$ enters into the final estimator through the operator term $(L_t\widehat q_t)(S_t,A_t)$ \citep{chernozhukov2018double}.

-In observational settings $H_t^\star$ is typically unknown; however, we can again readily estimate it, thus resulting in what we refer to as the Sequential Riesz Weighted (SRW) estimator:

-The SRW estimator on its own is also generally consistent for $\Theta$; however, it may have sub-optimal statistical performance, since errors in estimating $H_t^\star$ (and hence the stagewise Riesz weight $\gamma^{t-1} H_t^\star$) translate directly into errors in $\widehat\Theta$.
+Now, the forward representation given in Theorem~\ref{thm:gPGT} also suggests a weighted estimator.
+Given estimates $\widehat H_t$ of the oracle Riesz-representer-like weights $H_t^\star$, we can plug into \eqref{eq:gPGT} to form the Sequential Riesz Weighted (SRW) estimator

+$\widehat\Theta^{(\mathrm{SRW})}$ is also generally consistent, but it can be badly affected by estimation error for the same reason as the direct estimator---and can also be noisy because it weights raw discounted outcomes directly.

-We therefore have two basic estimators of the same target: a regression plug-in estimator and a score-weighted estimator.
-Following the logic of AIPW estimation \citep{robins1994estimation,chernozhukov2022locally}, we then seek to use the score-weighted approach to debias a pilot estimator obtained via the regression approach (or equivalently vice-versa).
-The key observation is that, by Corollary~\ref{cor:score_form}, for any square-integrable $q$,
+We therefore have two basic estimators of the same target: A regression plug-in estimator and a weighted estimator.
+Following the logic of AIPW estimation \citep{robins1994estimation,chernozhukov2022locally}, we then seek to use the score-weighted approach to debias the estimator obtained via the regression approach, or equivalently vice versa.
+For fixed candidate functions $(q,H)$, define the one-step augmented functional